iwantyoukobeni/waifu-ai/README.md

 MINI UPDATE I HAVE FIXED THE DISADVANTAGES
 # v6ttsaaa command was fixed also alot of people might be on edge if u got any weird messages it was my little brother lol trolling so i have beefed up my security so it wont happen again !!
+8/6/23 BOT WAS DOWN because i decided to change the token for security purposes dont worry tho everything is ok !!!